darkhz/prlmk/README.md

 - If the number of active file pages go below `free_file_limit`, it means that a memory critical situtation has occured, and tasks will be killed more aggressively.

-  I specifically sorted according to `acct_timexpd`,see kernel/tsacct.c for more details (CONFIG_TASK_XACCT).
+  I specifically sorted according to `acct_timexpd`, see kernel/tsacct.c for more details (CONFIG_TASK_XACCT).

 # additional info